NicolasMurphy/Music-Visualizer/README.md

 - A music visualizer using Three.js
-- Utilizes a microphone input to create audio reactive visuals
+- Utilizes microphone input to create audio reactive visuals
+- More coming soon!